benhammondmusic/tanks/tanks/README.md

 - Terrain generation and drawing needs to be scoped out of game.newGame() to make **Change Terrain** button operational, and to allow **New Game** button to start play on existing terrain.
 - **Display explosion AFTER shot lands**
-- Make tanks fall when ground under them is destroyed.
-Maybe can hurt them if hit points are implemented?
 - Modal flashes the Resume button on initial closure

 ## Future Ideas: